Kguo-cs/ntu_private/README.md

 #less agent:  bad
 #token : train
 #temporal full discrimiantor

-no done:

-# noise to input to discriminator
+#noise to input to discriminator
+#c-gail: discriminator constrain to 1/2

+#not done
 #dropout 0.5 input and 0.75 hidden
-#c-gail: discriminator constrain to 1/2
+#airl , other reward learning method
+#other tokenize
+#goal prediction and conditioned